snarfed/beautifulsoup/doc/source/index.rst

  # u'<p>I just &#x201C;love&#x201D; Microsoft Word</p>'

 You might find this feature useful, but Beautiful Soup doesn't use it.
-Beautiful Soup prefers the default behavior, which is toconvert Microsoft smart quotes to Unicode characters along with everything else::
+Beautiful Soup prefers the default behavior, which is to convert Microsoft smart quotes to Unicode characters along with everything else::